kipgorey/slash_be_2/README.md

 ## Performance Testing

-To evaluate the API's performance, I ran a benchmarking test using **ApacheBench** (ab):
+To evaluate the API's performance, I ran this benchmarking test using **ApacheBench** (ab):

 ```bash
 ab -n 1000 -c 150 -p post-data.json -T "application/json" http://localhost:80/transaction
 ```

-This test simulates a high volume of requests to ensure that the API can handle real-world scenarios effectively.
-It measures key performance metrics such as response time and throughput, helping to identify any potential bottlenecks in the system.
+This test simulated a high volume of requests to ensure that the API can handle real-world scenarios effectively.

----

-## Getting Started

-Instructions for setting up and running the project locally can be found in the [Getting Started](#getting-started) section.

----

-## Conclusion

-This project showcases my approach to solving concurrency, throughput, and scalability challenges in a real-time application.
-I hope it provides insight into my thought process and technical skills in building efficient, reliable systems.

----

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.